-- 1. Add the Standard working solution to the first two columns: Each concentration of the solution is added in duplicate, to one well each, side by side (50 $\mu L$ for each well).
-Add the samples to the other wells (50 $\mu L$ for each well).
-Immediately add 50 $\mu L$ of Biotinylated Detection Ab working solution to each well.
+- Determine wells for diluted standard, blank and sample.
+Add 50μL each dilution of standard, blank and sample into the appropriate wells (It is recommended that all samples and standards be assayed in duplicate).
+Immediately add 50μL of Biotinylated Detection Ab working solution to each well.
 Cover the plate with the sealer provided in the kit.
-Incubate for 90 min at 37 $^{\circ} C$ .
-Note: solutions should be added to the bottom of the micro ELISA plate well, avoid touching the inside wall and causing foaming as much as possible. - 2.
+Incubate for 90 min at 37°C. Note: solutions should be added to the bottom of the micro ELISA plate well, avoid touching the inside wall and causing foaming as much as possible. - 2.
 Aspirate or decant the solution from each well, add 350μL of wash buffer to each well.
 Soak for 1~2 min and aspirate or decant the solution from each well and pat it dry against clean absorbent paper.
 Repeat this wash step 3 times.
-Note: a microplate washer can be used in this step and other wash steps. - Add 100μL of HRP Conjugate working solution to each well.
+Note: a microplate washer can be used in this step and other wash steps.
+Make the tested strips in use immediately after the wash step.
+Do not allow wells to be dry.

+- 3. Add 100 μ L of HRP Conjugate working solution to each well.
 Cover with the Plate sealer.
 Incubate for 30 min at 37 °C. - 4.
-Aspirate or decant the solution from each well, repeat the wash process for 5 times as conducted in step 2. - Add 90 μL of Substrate Reagent to each well.
+Aspirate or decant the solution from each well, repeat the wash process for 5 times as conducted in step 2. - 5.
+Add 90μL of Substrate Reagent to each well.
 Cover with a new plate sealer.
 Incubate for about 15 min at 37 °C. Protect the plate from light.
-Note: the reaction time can be

-- shortened or extended according to the actual color change, but not more than 30min. - Add 50μLof Stop Solution to each well.
-Note: adding the stop solution should be done in the same order as the substrate solution. - Determine the optical density (OD value) of each well at once with a micro-plate reader set to 450 nm
+Note: the reaction time can be shortened or extended according to the actual color change, but not more than 30min.
+Preheat the Microplate Reader for about 15 min before OD measurement. - Add 50μLof Stop Solution to each well.
+Note: adding the stop solution should be done in the same order as the substrate solution. - 7.
+Determine the optical density (OD value) of each well at once with a micro-plate reader set to 450 nm.